 Glacier National Park, Montana: The Crown of the Continent

-Glacier National Park is a land of massive valleys carved by ice, turquoise lakes, and mountains that seem to touch the sky.
-Because it’s so far north and the elevation is high, the air stays crisp all summer long.
+Glacier National Park is a land of deep, ice-carved valleys and turquoise lakes, with peaks that appear to touch the clouds.
+With its extreme latitude and elevation, the air remains cool all summer long.

-The Going to the Sun Road is one of the most beautiful drives in the world.
-As you climb toward Logan Pass, the temperature drops significantly.
-At the top, which sits at over 6,600 feet, you can often find snowfields even in August.
-The air is so thin and fresh it almost tastes different.
+Going to the Sun Road – One of the most beautiful drives in the world By the time you ascend to Logan Pass, you are freezing.
+Snowfields linger there until August at the top,which sits above 6,600 feet.
+The air is so thin and fresh that it tastes a little different.

 Hiking here is spectacular.
-Whether you’re walking the Hidden Lake Overlook trail or trekking to Iceberg Lake, you’ll find yourself in a 65-degree paradise.
+From the Hidden Lake Overlook trail to Iceberg Lake, you will be living in a 65-degree paradise.

 Cannon Beach, Oregon: The Moody Coast